Preparing For GIS Careers at the University of Illinois

 - GGIS 478 Techniques of Remote Sensing (spring only): This courses is the follow-up course to GGIS 477.

-- GGIS 460 Aerial Photo Analysis (spring only): This course may be useful to people interested in geology and/or physical geography.
+- GGIS 460 Aerial Photo Analysis (sporadic): This course may be useful to people interested in geology and/or physical geography.

 - GGIS 476 Environmental Remote Sensing (every other spring): This course covers the use of spatial analysis techniques with environmental data, primarily using R and Google Earth Engine.
 This is a challenging course and both a strong statistics background and some experience with scripting languages will be very helpful for success in this course.